-Note that an efficient portfolio is one that is well diversified; hence all of its unsystematic risk has been eliminated and its only remaining risk is market risk.
-Therefore, unlike individual stocks, the risk of an efficient portfolio is measured by its standard deviation, $\sigma_p$ .
-The CML equation specifies the relationship between risk and return for such efficient portfolios, that is, for portfolios that lie on the CML, and in the CML equation and graph, risk is measured by portfolio standard deviation.
+Recall that an efficient portfolio is one that is well diversified; hence all of its unsystematic risk has been eliminated and its only remaining risk is market risk.
+Therefore, unlike individual stocks, the risk of an efficient portfolio is measured by its standard deviation, σ_p .
+The CML equation specifies the relationship between risk and return for such efficient portfolios-that is, for portfolios that lie on the CML-and in the CML equation and graph, risk is measured by portfolio standard deviation.

 The CML specifies the relationship between risk and return for an efficient portfolio, but investors and managers are more concerned about the relationship between risk and return for individual assets.
-To develop the risk/return relationship for individual securities, note in Figure 7-5 that all investors are assumed to hold portfolio M, so M must be the market portfolio, that is, the one that contains all stocks.
+To develop the risk-return relationship for individual securities, note in Figure 24-5 that all investors are assumed to hold Portfolio M, so M must be the market portfolio (i.e., the one that contains all stocks).
 Note also that M is an efficient portfolio.
 Thus, the CML defines the relationship between the market portfolio's expected return and its standard deviation.
-Equations 7-4 and 7-5 show the formulas for the expected return and standard deviation for a multi-asset portfolio, including the market portfolio.
-It is possible to take the equations for the expected return and standard deviation of a multi-asset portfolio and show that the required return for each individual stock i
+Equations 24-4 and 24-5 show the formulas for the expected return and standard deviation for a multi-asset portfolio, including the market portfolio.
+It is possible to take the equations for the expected return and standard deviation of a multi-asset portfolio and show that the required return for each individual Stock i must conform to the following equation in order for the CML to hold for the market portfolio:8